MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/service-level-agreements/sla-migration-issues.md

 5. Activate the SLA, and set it as default.
 6. Create and save the case.
 Make sure that the SLA is applied.
 Wait for the SLA status to change to **Nearing non-compliance**, and then resolve the case.

-You should receive the email after a few minutes.
+You should receive a warning email after a few minutes.
+You might find that the details of the warning email show the dynamics expression instead of the actual values.

 #### Resolution